rclone/rclone/docs/content/flags.md

       --cache-workers int                                   How many workers should run in parallel to download chunks (default 4)
       --cache-writes                                        Cache file data on writes through the FS --chunker-chunk-size SizeSuffix                       Files larger than chunk size will be split in chunks (default 2Gi)
+      --chunker-description string                          Description of the remote
       --chunker-fail-hard                                   Choose how chunker should handle files with missing or invalid chunks
       --chunker-hash-type string                            Choose how chunker handles hash sums (default "md5") --chunker-remote string                               Remote to chunk/unchunk
+      --combine-description string                          Description of the remote
       --combine-upstreams SpaceSepList                      Upstreams for combining
+      --compress-description string                         Description of the remote
       --compress-level int                                  GZIP compression level (-2 to 9) (default -1) --compress-mode string                                Compression mode (default "gzip")
       --compress-ram-cache-limit SizeSuffix                 Some remotes don't allow the upload of files with unknown size (default 20Mi)
-      --compress-remote string                              Remote to compress -L, --copy-links                                          Follow symlinks and copy the pointed to item --crypt-directory-name-encryption                     Option to either encrypt directory names or leave them intact (default true)
+      --compress-remote string                              Remote to compress -L, --copy-links                                          Follow symlinks and copy the pointed to item --crypt-description string                            Description of the remote
+      --crypt-directory-name-encryption                     Option to either encrypt directory names or leave them intact (default true)
       --crypt-filename-encoding string                      How to encode the encrypted filename to text string (default "base32")
       --crypt-filename-encryption string                    How to encrypt the filenames (default "standard")